walmartlabs/linearroad/GENERATEDATA.md

 ```
 And also, remove the output files from the chosen output directory, moving any of the raw `cardatapoints.outN` files first if desired.

-Or, add the following lines to `DuplicateCars.pl` before the creation of table `input`:
+For convenience, add the following lines to `DuplicateCars.pl` before the statements that create the table `input`:
 ```
 writeToLog ( $logfile, $logvar, "Dropping input table.");
 $dbquery="DROP TABLE IF EXISTS input;";